jrcain-usgs/asc-public-docs/README.md

 Software manuals centered on the code of the library.
 These are generally links to the library's programmatically generated API docs.
 Think Sphinx docs and/or Doxygen-generated docs.

 Examples:
-* Programatically generated Python/C++ API docs from inline doc strings
+* Programatically Generated Python/C++ API docs from inline doc strings
 * RESTful API docs from an OpenAPI spec file